Maha0401/hostaurants/README.md

 # Installation

-Follow these steps to run a local instance of Ribbon:
+Follow these steps to run a local instance of Hoataurants:
 (You'll need node, npm, and MySQL already installed.)

 1. Clone or download this repo.
 #### Set up the backend
-2. Create a new database in MySQL called `ribbon`.
+2. Create a new database in MySQL called `hostaurants`.
 3. Install server dependencies:

    Run `npm install` from inside the server directory.